chaos-mesh/chaos-mesh-action/README.md

 #### Deploy K8s cluster

-Need to deploy a K8s cluster in workflow, can use [Kind Cluster](https://github.com/marketplace/actions/kind-cluster) or [Kind Action](https://github.com/marketplace/actions/kind-kubernetes-in-docker-action).
+Need to deploy a K8s cluster in the workflow, can use [Kind Cluster](https://github.com/marketplace/actions/kind-cluster) or [Kind Action](https://github.com/marketplace/actions/kind-kubernetes-in-docker-action).

 #### Use chaos-mesh-action